 The blue circle means that that boiler has a soft or auto-reset condition and the lead boiler has placed it later in the queue to attempt to re-fire.

-The Rotation Setup button is found only on the boiler that is assigned as 'Lead' and appears only when the lead boiler is in the Installer Mode.
+The Rotation Setup button is found only on the boiler that is assigned as 'Lead'.

 8.D.4.b.1 Rotation Setup

 There are two options for cascade Rotation Setup, Rotation 'Mode':